sharktrexer/link-reaper/README.md

 ### As an installed Package:

-TBD - for downloaded the package folder
+TBD - for directly downloading the package folder

 ### Using Pip Install:

-TBD - for downlaoding from PyPI
+0. Have Python installed and the latest version of Pip
+1. Use `pip install the-link-reaper`
+2. See [here](#Terminal) for what you can do with this package.

 ## For Developers